Do I Need an Egg Donor?

-You will do a preparation trial of medications to optimize the synchronization of your cycle with the donor’s.
+You will undergo a preparation trial of medications to optimize the synchronization of your cycle with the donor’s.
 This will prepare your lining to accept the fertilized egg.
-You will also have screening blood work that is required by federal and state regulations.
+You will also receive screening blood work that is required by federal and state regulations.

 Step 4: Choosing an Egg Donor

-If you are interested in fresh donor eggs, our Donor Egg Coordinator will send you profiles on potential egg donors (Who is an egg donor?).
-If you are interested in frozen donor eggs, our Donor Egg Coordinator will explain the process for selecting frozen donor eggs from Fairfax Egg Bank.
-You can also visit https://www.fairfaxeggbank.com/ for additional information.
+If you are interested in fresh donor eggs, our donor egg coordinator will send you profiles on potential egg donors (Who is an egg donor?).
+If you are interested in frozen donor eggs, our donor egg coordinator will explain the process for selecting frozen donor eggs from Fairfax Egg Bank.

 Step 5: Preparation for Embryo Replacement

 With fresh donor eggs, you will be monitored synchronously to the stimulation of the donor.
 To synchronize a donor/recipient for a fresh embryo replacement cycle, you will be treated with estrogen and progesterone to mimic the hormonal pattern in a normal cycle.
 You will be notified when the decision to proceed to the egg retrieval in the donor is made, and sperm will be collected the day of the retrieval for fertilization.